Paul Dehn

-Dehn was born in 1912 in Manchester, England.
+Dehn was born in 1912 in Manchester, to Jewish parents of German descent.
+He had a younger sister, author Olive Dehn.
 He was educated at Shrewsbury School, and attended Brasenose College, Oxford.
 While at Oxford, he contributed film reviews to weekly undergraduate papers.
-According to the British writer and former spy John Le Carre, Dehn worked in the Special Operations Executive (SOE) as an assassin during World War II.

-He began his career in 1936 as a film reviewer for several London newspapers.
-He was film critic for the News Chronicle until its closure in 1960 and then for the Daily Herald until 1963.
+He began his writing career in 1936 as a film reviewer for several London newspapers.
+He was lead film critic for the News Chronicle until its closure in 1960 and then for the Daily Herald until 1963.

+World War II

 During World War II, he was stationed at Camp X in Ontario, Canada.
 This was one of several training facilities operated by the British Special Operations Executive to train spies and special forces teams.
 He was the Political Warfare officer from 1942 to 1944 and held the rank of Major.
-Dehn took part in missions in France and Norway.
+Dehn took part in missions in France and Norway, and was for a time partnered with Kim Philby.
+According to John le Carré, Dehn was involved in assassination operations.